VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * Useful for high dimensions of features (e.g., 1909 metabolites)
   * Useful for simplifying complex data when there are high levels of multicollinearity

-    *A new dataframe was created using the principle components to explain 95% of the variance, and this dataframe was used in the PLS-DA test and stored as a csv file.*
+    *A new dataframe was created using the principal components to explain 95% of the variance, and this dataframe was used in the PLS-DA test and stored as a csv file.*
 * #### Partial Least Squares - Discriminant Analysis (PLS-DA)
   * Supervised Machine Learning Method
   * Used to determine whether known groups are actually different